RikVoorhaar/website/_posts/2021-05-31-deconvolution-part4.md

 title:  "Blind deconvolution #4: Blind deconvolution"
 date:   2021-05-31
 categories: machine-learning computer-vision
+excerpt: "Finally, let's look at how we can automatically sharpen images, without knowing how they were blurred in the first place."
+header:
+    teaser: "/imgs/teasers/st-vitus-deblurred.png"
 ---

 In this final part on the deconvolution series, we will look at blind deconvolution.
 That is, we